YanivHaliwa/CLIP_Classification/README.md

 ![CLIP Model](https://github.com/openai/CLIP/raw/main/CLIP.png)

+> **Credit**: This project uses [OpenAI's CLIP model](https://github.com/openai/CLIP), which was created by OpenAI to connect text and images.
+All credit for the original CLIP model and research goes to OpenAI.

 ## Overview

 This application uses the CLIP model to classify images based on user-provided or default labels.
 It efficiently processes images in individual GPU batches, which allows it to handle a large number of classification labels while managing GPU memory effectively.